The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 Do saturated fats increase the risk of heart disease?

-Current evidence does not support a direct causal link between saturated fat intake and heart disease in healthy individuals.
-Saturated fats play important roles in hormone production, cell membrane stability, and nutrient absorption.
-The impact of saturated fat depends heavily on food quality, overall diet, and metabolic context.
+Current evidence does not support a direct causal link between saturated fat intake and heart disease in metabolically healthy individuals.
+The impact of saturated fat depends on food quality, overall diet, and metabolic context.

 Does eating cholesterol raise blood cholesterol levels?

 For most people, dietary cholesterol has little effect on blood cholesterol levels.
-The liver tightly regulates cholesterol production, increasing or decreasing synthesis based on intake.
-Cholesterol-rich whole foods such as eggs and organ meats are also nutrient-dense and support brain, liver, and hormonal health.
+The liver tightly regulates cholesterol production, adjusting synthesis based on intake.
+Whole foods that contain cholesterol are often nutrient-dense and support metabolic health.

-Many individuals can improve cholesterol patterns by addressing metabolic health, reducing inflammation, supporting liver and bile function, correcting nutrient deficiencies, improving diet quality, and optimizing lifestyle factors such as movement, sleep, and stress regulation.
+Many individuals improve cholesterol patterns by addressing insulin resistance, inflammation, liver and bile function, nutrient status, diet quality, movement, sleep, and stress regulation.
 These approaches work by restoring physiological balance rather than suppressing cholesterol production.

 Who benefits most from a functional medicine approach to cholesterol?

-A functional medicine approach is particularly helpful for individuals with persistent cholesterol abnormalities, statin intolerance, metabolic syndrome, inflammatory conditions, or complex, multi-system symptoms.
-Rather than focusing solely on lab numbers, this approach seeks to understand and address the underlying causes of cardiovascular risk.
+A functional medicine approach is especially helpful for individuals with persistent cholesterol abnormalities, statin intolerance, metabolic syndrome, inflammatory conditions, or complex multi-system symptoms.
+The focus is on identifying and addressing root causes rather than treating cholesterol numbers in isolation.

 Resources

-3. Statins utilization trends and expenditures in the U.S. before and after the implementation of the 2013 ACC/AHA guidelines - PMC
+3. Journal of the American Heart Association – Statin utilization trends and expenditures in the United States before and after the 2013 ACC/AHA guidelines

-6. Better memory functioning associated with higher total and low-density lipoprotein cholesterol levels in very elderly subjects without the apolipoprotein e4 allele - PubMed
+6. Journal of Neurology, Neurosurgery & Psychiatry – Better memory functioning associated with higher total and LDL cholesterol in very elderly subjects without the apolipoprotein E4 allele